Baratza Encore vs Virtuoso. Is It Worth Spending More For The Latter?

 If you’re just getting into the specialty coffee or at-home brewing bandwagon, then the Baratza Encore is a good choice for you.
 It has a user-friendly on and off switch, which lets you start your grinding work with the simple touch of a button.

-Another excellent feature of the Encore is its lighter weight of 7 lbs, which makes it slightly more portable than the Virtuoso. (not that you’d be travelling with it – you’d take one of these instead)
+Another excellent feature of the Encore is its lighter weight of 7 lbs, which makes it slightly more portable than the Virtuoso.

 The Virtuoso on the other hand makes the front-mounted pulse button feature even more useful and efficient with the addition of its 60-second timer - something that the Encore does not have.